espressomd/espresso/doc/sphinx/under_the_hood.rst

 coordinate, allowing for a small skin of 0.05.
 If one chooses only 6 boxes in the first coordinate, the skin depth increases to 0.467.
-In this example we assume that the number of cells in the first coordinate was chosen to be 6 and that the cells are cubic. would then organize the cells on each node in a :math:`6\times
+In this example we assume that the number of cells in the first coordinate was chosen to be 6 and that the cells are cubic.
+One would then organize the cells on each node in a :math:`6\times
 12\times 12` cell grid embedded at the center of a :math:`8\times 14 \times